 To meet the SIF requirement of data robustness, it is highly RECOMMENDED that all changes to objects of interest to SIF be persisted using a database table, local message queue, or other highly reliable storage system.
 This specification allows for the ZIS and any or all agents to be offline at any given time.
 Without storing agent changes locally, these changes can be lost when the ZIS is temporarily unavailable; local storage allows these changes to be transmitted to the ZIS when it becomes available.

-When an object is shared for the first time in SIF, it is the responsibility of the application making the object available to assign its object identifiers/primary keys, typically a RefId in the form of a GUID, before releasing that object to the zone in an Add event or in a SIF_Response.
-Some application databases are extended to include SIF object identifiers; others maintain mappings from SIF object identifiers to locally-defined keys.
+When an object is shared for the first time in SIF, it is the responsibility of the application making the object available to assign its object identifiers/primary keys, typically a RefId in the form of a UUID, before releasing that object to the zone in an Add event or in a SIF_Response.
+For example, some application databases are extended to include SIF object identifiers; others maintain mappings from SIF object identifiers to locally-defined keys.

 If an application changes data that maps to a SIF object, it is RECOMMENDED that only the changed fields be sent to the zone.
 This will result in smaller message sizes and improved performance.